LouisStefanuto/my-site/docs/blog/posts/08_alphafold2_part3.md

 $$\mathcal{L} = 0.5 \mathcal{L}_{FAPE} + 0.5 \mathcal{L}_{aux} + 0.3 \mathcal{L}_{dist} + 2.0 \mathcal{L}_{msa} + 0.01 \mathcal{L}_{conf}$$

-The **main loss** term is the **FAPE**, a home-made loss from DeepMind.
+The **main loss** term is the **FAPE**, a homemade loss from DeepMind.
 The FAPE (Frame Aligned Point Error) assesses the atom coordinates and compares their distance to the ground truth, somehow like a L2 loss term.
 It also has some cool properties like non-invariance to reflection so it avoids creating proteins of the wrong chirality.

-In theory it should be the only loss term, but apparently auxiliary losses were needed to achieve better/faster/more interpretable training.
+In theory, it should be the only loss term, but auxiliary losses were needed to achieve better/faster/more interpretable training.
 Each auxiliary loss has a purpose:

 - $\mathcal{L}_{aux}$ is a mixture of the FAPE and of the torsion angle loss over the intermediate results.
-It constraints the model prediction to converge fast.
+It constrains the model prediction to converge fast.
 - $\mathcal{L}_{dist}$ is a distogram loss.
 It puts constraints on the distance between atoms, to make sure the pair representation is useful and meaningful.
 - $\mathcal{L}_{msa}$ is a BERT-like loss.
 It is an averaged cross-entropy loss for masked MSA prediction (the Evoformer is trained to complete some masked elements of the MSA during training).
 - $\mathcal{L}_{conf}$ is a small loss over the confidence level (pLDDT value) of the model.
 More on that in the [Interpretability](#interpretability) section.